vdbma/DnD-4e-template/README.md

 ## Contributions welcome

-Feel free to contribute (via pull requests) too correct or improve this template !
+Feel free to contribute (via pull requests) to correct or improve this template !

 ## Resources and license
 I found the fonts on open-access